 Easily one of the biggest festivals in Australia, Splendour In The Grass is at a stunning location, and always brings a top-notch line-up covering a wide variety of genres.
 This will be a festival experience you’ll never forget.
 They always deliver incredible production, fantastic camping facilities, and features local arts and crafts and delicious cuisine.
 While I haven’t personally attended Splendour yet, everyone I know who has says nothing but good things about it!!

 In 2020, Splendour in the Grass is celebrating their 20 year anniversary, and just announced a pretty epic line-up for 3 days of good

 “The iconic Ultra Music Festival remains the biggest and most successful music festival brand in the world.
 Together with the global team, we strive to deliver a unique, first-class music festival experience with stand-out production at premier venues.
-We are excited to bring ULTRA Australia back in 2020!”
+We are excited to bring ULTRA Australia back”